 Physical therapy and pain medication are often used to treat spondylosis symptoms.
 But in severe cases, spinal surgery may be the optimal choice for recovery.
 Today in appropriately selected patients, minimally invasive surgery, such as endoscopic procedures and possibly even laser spinal surgery, may provide safe and effective alternative therapies for spondylosis and other spinal problems.

 Don’t suffer in silence from chronic back pain any longer when relief is a simple phone call away.
 If you suspect you’re suffering neck or back pain from multilevel spondylosis, contact the experts at New Jersey Spine Specialists for a consultation today!
 NJSS welcomes patients living in Morristown, NJ and the surrounding areas including Brookside, New Vernon, Madison, and Monroe, NJ.
-Call us at (908) 738-1679 today!
+Call us by dialing (908) 608-9619 today! today!

 “I am pain free, walking and well on my way to recovery thanks to the help of New Jersey Spine Specialists” —Robert K